220919-Reston-Java-React-AWS/reviews/week-1.md

         - methods in an interface are public abstract implicitly
     - A class can extend only one class (whether abstract or concrete)
     - A class can implement as many interfaces as desired
+- Encapsulation
+    - Enclosing data and methods into a single unit (class)
+        - Fields and methods interact with each other within an object created from a class
+        - Methods can access and/or modify the value of the fields
+    - Data-hiding is a best practice for encapsulation
+        - Used to prevent other developers from modifying values in ways that are not intended by the original creator of a class
+            - ex. age should only be incremented, not decreased for a Person object
+        - Use access modifiers (private, default, protected, public) to restrict access
+        - Typically, fields should be restricted as much as reasonably possible
+    - Getter/setter methods
+        - Getter methods: used to access a property via a method
+        - Setter methods: used to set a property via a method